 Richard has traveled extensively, sharing the gift of jazz to audiences around the world.
 As a representative of the United States through the U.S. State Department, Richard was named United States Musical Ambassador.
 During that time he did six state department tours that took him to Central and South America and Africa affording him the opportunity to perform in more than 15 countries.
 Richard has also accompanied such jazz icons as Bobby Watson, Curtis Lundy, Herbie Hancock and Arturo Sandoval.

-Currently Richard is performing and educating all around the world and Musical Directing in the Middle East.
+Currently Richard is performing and educating all around the world.
 In his current role he performs with world-class artist promoting jazz to a vast array of audiences.
-While stationed overseas, Richard provides educational programs for children in the Middle East and Asia.
-He also teaches at the University of Wisconsin Eau Claire.
+His most recent project June 4th 2018includes Vocalist Gregory Generet and the Cd is entitled "2 of A Kind"